Do you have an interest in recreational, youth, high school, college or professional sports?

 For Support Regarding Obtaining Copies of Online Chiropractic Continuing Education Transcripts:

-If you are in need of your transcript send an email to [email protected]
+If you are in need of your transcript click on "Certificates of Completion".

 TheWiseDC.com cannot guarantee the acceptance of any chiropractic continuing education credits for any material on this website.
 It is up to the individual to confirm course acceptance with your state examining board.
 A list of approved courses by state can be viewed by clicking on the "Approved Courses" button on the left menu.